tkgnm/greg-e-myers/README.md

 # greg-e-myers

 This website will soon supercede [gregemyers](https://github.com/tkgnm/gregemyers).
-The backend that feeds this site is a Strapi application, and the source code can be found at [this link](https://github.com/tkgnm/gregemyers-api).
+The backend that feeds this site is a Strapi application, the source code of which can be found at [this link](https://github.com/tkgnm/gregemyers-api).

 ## Developing